 While he worked on the Formula 1 BRM P153 car he was tasked to design a CAN-Am car as part of the project 154.
 For the new BRM Can-Am car, Southgate developed a very conventional aluminum monocoque chassis with independent suspension on all four corners.
 While BRM, like Ferrari, usually produced all major components in-house, the specific needs of Can-Am racing prompted the manufacturer to use a third-party drivetrain.
 This consisted of a big-block Chevrolet V8 engine and a Hewland four-speed gearbox though an engine shop was set up to further develop the engine.

 Known as the P154, the new BRM was clothed in a lightweight fiberglass body.
 Tony Southgate believed sufficient downforce could be created by a wedge-shaped body, so no separate rear wing was fitted.
 Instead the rear body-work boasted a 'ducktail' that was 83in. wide.
+They had intended the body to cover a pair of special wide rear Firestone tires that never appeared.
 The broad nose featured a low-mounted radiator intake with the hot air exiting ahead of the cockpit.
 The P154 was finished in white with red and green stripes courtesy of sponsor Castrol.

-Testing of the new car was minimal and it was sent off to America with mechanics Roger Bailey and Mike Underwood to sort out.
+Testing of the new car was minimal and it was sent off to America with mechanics Roger Bailey who formerly worked with Chris Amon and his Can-Am effort and Mike Underwood to sort out.

 |After coming third at Riverside, he (Pedro Rodriguez) told me it was the worst car he’d ever driven.
 That really embarrassed me.
 He was always so brave and uncomplaining, so it must have been really bad.